iannesbitt/readgssi/docs/processing.rst

 Additionally, all corrected GPS epochs will be written to a CSV file for easy integration into a GIS environment.

-The function can be implemented using the :code:`-P` flag in command line usage alongside distance normalization.
+The function can be implemented using the :code:`-P` flag in command line usage alongside distance normalization, or by specifying :code:`pausecorrect=True` in a :py:mod:`readgssi.readgssi` function call.
+To change the minimum pause detection velocity, specify a positive float value; for example :code:`pausecorrect=0.075`.

 .. warning:: This function will identify and remove ALL pauses longer than 3 epochs and renumber the traces accordingly.
     Obviously this can have unintended consequences if the radar controller remains collecting data during these periods.